Message to U.S. Citizens – U.S. Embassy Lilongwe, Malawi (June 18, 2020)

 Start by confirming your voter registration with your state.
 Some states require absentee voters to register annually so you may need to re-register.
 Go to FVAP.gov to connect to your state’s voter portal to register to vote, request a ballot, and more.
 Once you confirm your registration, follow a few simple steps to vote in the 2020 U.S. elections:

 - Request Your Ballot: Most states provide the option to request ballots through their state election portals, which you can easily access via FVAP.gov.
-You can also choose to complete a Federal Post Card Application (FPCA).
+You can also choose to complete a Federal Post Card Application (FPCA) (PDF 229KB).
 The completion of the FPCA allows you to request absentee ballots for all elections for federal offices (President, U.S. Senate, and U.S. House of Representatives) including primaries and special elections during the calendar year in which it is submitted.
-FPCA forms that are correctly filled out and include a signature and date are accepted by all local election officials in every U.S. state and territory.
+FPCA (PDF 229KB) forms that are correctly filled out and include a signature and date are accepted by all local election officials in every U.S. state and territory.
 FVAP’s easy online assistant can assist you with completing the FPCA.
 Whether you request your ballot through your state’s portal or the FPCA, we encourage you to select the option to receive your ballot electronically (by email, internet download, or fax) when available.
 This is the fastest way for you to get your ballot and ensures you will have it in time to return a completed form before your state’s deadline.

 - Receive and Complete Your Ballot: States are required to send out ballots 45 days before a regular election for federal office, and states generally send out ballots at least 30 days before primary elections.
 Most states allow you to confirm your ballot delivery online.